feliperuppel/cancun-hotel/README.md

 ```
 http://localhost:8080/swagger-ui/
 ```
-*Port 8080 is defaulted, but it can be changed via Application.properties*
+*Port 8080 is the default, but it can be changed via Application.properties*

 ## 🚀 About Me
 I am passionate about technology and love learning new things.
 I'm a Linux enthusiast with 10+